yobleck/twitch_cli/README.md

   - while typing "a-zA-Z0-9"(limited special chars) are added to input buffer (screen refresh sometimes eaths inputs. just try again)
   - "backspace" to remove last character from input buffer
   - "enter" to send input buffer as chat message

+## Config
+  - username should be your username as seen in twitch chat
+  - get_channel_info_threads should be "default" or a number from 1 to number of cpu threads(examples 4, 8, 16)

 ## TODO:
-  - irc sometimes fails to connect. just restart (if no error in logs)
+  - irc sometimes fails to connect
   - add proper color coding (sorta works but crude)
   - check for live status every x amount of time
   - config file to allow changing of video player, username, network threads and other settings